Systems Architect | Author | Steward of the Middle Way

 They examine how unexamined ego, fear-driven craving, and moral certainty distort leadership in families, institutions, markets, and nations—and how wisdom, accountability, restraint, and gratitude restore what has been lost.

 This is not soft work.
+It is necessary work.

 Make America Grateful Again